John-Nagle/baudotrss/README.md

 Without a keyboard, the program will print the latest news, then wait for further news updates.
 If a BREAK is sent when no keyboard is configured, the printing of news starts again from the beginning.
 This is a good demo mode for receive only machines.

 If the program has a problem connecting to the Internet, the problem will be reported on the Teletype, with three bells at the beginning of the message.
 The error message will be repeated every two minutes until the problem is resolved.

 There is no interactive interface or GUI on the computer.
 This program is normally run in the background.
-It will run forever until killed.
+It will run forever until killed with control-C.